elliotclowes/learnt.me/Drafts/Lessons Learnt in My First 30 Days as a Business Analyst.md

 ***

+**Meetings are more than just their length**

+ - prep
+ - notes after
+ - context switching
+ - tiring

 - Ask lots of questions.
 Don't say "ah, I see" until you really do "see".
 - If there's something I've learnt it's that other BA's are often curious, widely read and smart people.
 They're a good 'guild' to be a part of.
 - Find you weak points and focus on them.